NTIG-Uppsala/elevhalsa-skylt/README.md

 ![A picture of the project.
 It's a screen on a wall with the display ofstudent health staff.](project_picture.jpg)

 ## How To Change The Information Currently Displayed
 Changing the information that is displayed on the monitor is done by changing the information in [this](https://docs.google.com/spreadsheets/d/1qY1KYAY-AjFh2DWsjiVwOVj2qqJ29kpSs_YaBHi-TEs) google spreadsheet.
-The data on the monitor will update automatically 5-10 seconds after you edit the spreadsheet.
+The data on the monitor will update automatically from a couple of seconds up to a few minutes after you edit the spreadsheet.

 ## Google Drive Folder
 This project has a [Google Drive folder](https://drive.google.com/drive/folders/1PE9KzvEw8aPh5E4z1SYBZf03GJ8k5gWZ) for more private data.
 The folder contains thespreadsheet for displayed data, product backlog, passwords and more.